Find a Rental Center

 When you first learned to drive a car, you were taught about the pedals, controls and features.
 The same should be done for operating a skid steer for the first time.

-Read through the operators’ manual and talk to your VIP Onsite Delivery technician.
+Read through the operators’ manual and talk to your delivery technician.
 There’s no such thing as a silly question, so ask away because they’re there to help.

 Get in and out of the machine the right way